 You can boost downward and forward.
 Gravity won’t object to that.
 In fact, gravity offers you an extra bump in momentum once you learn to co-exist.
 Use that to your advantage!

-Allow me to share a blooper reel.
+I dug up a blooper reel.
 Here’s a slideshow of the first ceiling shot I scored in silver:

 Even if you don’t need that downward boost to catch up with a falling ball, you’ll want it to reach the ball’s underbelly.